klattmose/CookieClickerModManager/README.md

 ## Version History

+**05/30/2019 - 1.0**
+* Changed a couple of icons
+* Code altered for compatibility with Google chrome

 **05/28/2019 - 0.83**
 * Removed a script-injection vulnerability
 * Changed a button's icon and text to be more intuitive